Determining Fault in Truck Accident

-The simple answer is NO. While the police report may provide some evidence, it is not the finale authority on who is at fault in the accident.
+The simple answer is NO. While the police report may provide some evidence, it is not the final authority on who is at fault in the accident.
 As you can see from above, there can be many contributing factors to a truck accident case.
 Additionally, the officer on the scene may not be fully trained in providing an expert truck accident report.
-This is why hiring an attorney that understands truck accident investigations is important.
-In doing this your attorney will follow up with eyewitnesses, dig into the truck’s maintenance records, hire experts to review the crash, and much more.
+This is why hiring an attorney that understands truck accident investigations is essential.
+In doing this, your attorney will follow up with eyewitnesses, dig into the truck’s maintenance records, hire experts to review the crash, and much more.

 Trucking Companies and Manufacturers Can Be Held Liable

-Trucking companies are required by federal law to make sure they follow the Federal trucking regulations.
+Trucking companies are required by federal law to follow Federal trucking regulations.
 This imposes a series of rules alongside truck inspections that they must follow.
 If the truck company fails to provide proper maintenance or hiring practices, they could be liable for your accident.
-If the truck itself was poorly designed, or flawed, the truck manufacturer may be responsible.
+The manufacturer might be responsible if the truck itself was poorly designed or flawed.
 The list of parties responsible for the safe design, manufacture, maintenance, and operation of commercial trucks is long.
 If negligence occurs anywhere in the chain of responsibility for truck safety, the culpable parties can and should be held accountable.

 Why choose Walker Texas Lawyer – Houston’s Truck Accident Attorney

 Walker Texas Lawyer is an experienced truck accident attorney.
-He has handled many truck accident cases and knows how to work with insurance companies and the legal system to provide you the compensation you deserve.
-At Walker Texas Lawyer, our first concern if you are in a trucking accident is that you are safe.
-Once you are safe, then we will listen to you and your memories of the accident.
+He has handled many truck accident cases and knows how to work with insurance companies and the legal system to provide you with the compensation you deserve.
+At Walker Texas Lawyer, our first concern is that you are safe if you are in a trucking accident.
+Once you are safe, we will listen to you and your accident memories.
 Also, James Walker will work to help you with the losses you have suffered.
-Losses such as pain and suffering, lost wages and property damage.
+Losses such as pain and suffering, lost wages, and property damage.

 We will handle all insurance claims for you.

 The insurance company and trucking company will have lawyers on their side.
-You need an experienced truck accident attorney.
+It would be best if you had an experienced truck accident attorney.
 Insurance companies may act like your friend, but they are not in the business of paying out.
-That’s why you need an experienced truck accident attorney to represent you in fighting them.
+It would be best if you had an experienced truck accident attorney to represent you in fighting them.